polterguy/polterguy.github.io/magic.lambda.hyperlambda/index.md

 # Magic Lambda Hyperlambda

-Hyperlambda parser and creator for Magic.
-More specifically, this project provides you with two slots.
+This is the Hyperlambda parser and generator in Magic.
+More specifically, this project provides you with the following two slots.

 * __[hyper2lambda]__ - Transforms a piece of Hyperlambda (text) to a lambda hierarchy.
 * __[lambda2hyper]__ - Transforms a lambda hierarchy to Hyperlambda (text).